Dementia: Healthier lifestyles could prevent it – DW – 08/02/2024

 - treating high cholesterol from mid-life

-- maintaining a healthy weight and treat obesity as early as possible
+- maintaining a healthy weight and treating obesity as early as possible

 - reducing high alcohol consumption